 - 15. It is the applicant's duty to provide sufficient evidence to the GDC that they fulfil all the requirements of registration (or restoration) despite the conviction or caution.
 The GDC may request a detailed statement from the applicant outlining the circumstances of the incident.
 The GDC should take into account all the information that is presented to it by the applicant.
-However it is not obliged to gather information or advise the applicant on how to obtain it. - 16.
+However, it is not obliged to gather information or advise the applicant on how to obtain it. - 16.
 If the GDC carries out preliminary assessments and considers that certain specific documents or information are required to reach a decision, it must inform the applicant.
 It remains the applicant's responsibility to provide that information and substantiate their case.
 The GDC may also contact other regulators and/or agencies to obtain information where appropriate. - 17.
 The GDC is obliged to consider whether an applicant is of good character in order to determine their suitability for registration.
 The main issue for consideration is whether, despite the conviction or caution, the applicant's character satisfies the requirements for professional registration which includes protecting members of the public and maintaining confidence in the profession.
 Examples of factors taken into consideration are outlined in Annex B. - 18.
-Similarly, where applicable an applicant's health should be taken into consideration during the application process.
+The GDC is also obliged to consider whether an applicant is of good character when determining an applicant's suitability for registration of an additional title.
+Where the applicant has not already done so the Registration Team will refer the criminal conviction or caution to FTP for assessment. - 19.
+Where applicable an applicant's health should be taken into consideration during the application process.
 Where the GDC is notified of drug / alcohol convictions or cautions the applicant will be requested to provide a reference from their GP or occupational health physician confirming they are medically fit to practise (if this has not already been provided in the course of an application).
-The GDC must be satisfied that there are no underlying health concerns and any information provided will be taken into account during the assessment of the application - 19.
-When considering a restoration application the Registration Team will confirm with FTP if the matters have already been considered previously by FTP, and therefore do not need to be reviewed again - 20.
+The GDC must be satisfied that there are no underlying health concerns and any information provided will be taken into account during the assessment of the application - 20.
+When considering a restoration application, the Registration Team will confirm with FTP if the matters have already been considered previously by FTP, and therefore do not need to be reviewed again. - 21.
 Where an applicant for registration/restoration has been charged with an offence, the Registrar will usually await the outcome of the trial before making a decision on registration, particularly in circumstances where the nature of the offence is serious and poses a high risk to public protection.
-If the GDC decides it is appropriate to make a decision before the outcome of the trial the following factors will be taken into consideration: - i. the on-going criminal proceedings reflection on the applicants 'good character' - ii. seriousness of offence; - iii. the likely length of time it will take it will take for the proceedings to be concluded; and - impact on the applicant and effect of any delay with the GDC making a decision. iv. - 21.
+If the GDC decides it is appropriate to make a decision before the outcome of the trial the following factors will be taken into consideration: - i. the on-going criminal proceedings reflection on the applicants 'good character' - ii. seriousness of offence; - iii. the likely length of time it will take it will take for the proceedings to be concluded; and - iv. impact on the applicant and effect of any delay with the GDC making a decision. - 22.
 All evidence will be taken into account and the criminal proceedings will not be considered in isolation.
 If there is evidence of positive characteristics, this will tip the balance in favour of the applicant.
 However depending on the seriousness of the offence(s) the GDC is open to make a decision on the good character of the applicant.